JoshWang3/Chuwa20250609/Short Questions/hw16_0723_kafka/hw16_kafka.md

 This ensures:
 -   No duplicate writes in producers
 -   No partial writes
--   Atomic write + offset commit in the same transaction Used mostly by Kafka Streams and financial systems.
+-   Atomic "write + offset commit" in the same transaction Used mostly by Kafka Streams and financial systems.

 # 5. What will happen if some consumers are down in a consumer group?
 Will data loss occur?
 Why?